Alanguo0117/Graduate-Project/README.md

 This CNN is mainly using Keras package and using matplotlib to generate plots.
 The accuracy and convergence rate is good.
 The hyperparameters in this problem is mainly the dimension and numbers of channels of filters, and we can also take the dropout rate as a hyperparameter.
 I am using (3x3x32), (3x3x64), and a 2x2 max pooling layer according some well-built neural network by some data scientist.
 The purpose of my project is using GA to tune CNN architecture.
 So for the next step, we am going to focus on how to build a effective fitness function for GA.
 I am considering to use a fitness function in the form of:
 ###                     fitness = A x training_accuracy + B x test_accuracy - C x training_loss - D x test_loss
 A,B,C,D are all positive numbers, and they are taken as the hyperparamter of GA for tuning.
 Then we assume individuals in this scenario have one chromosome s.t.
-Chro[fliter1_dimension, filter2_dimension, poolinglayer_dimension, dropout_rate].
+Chro[fliter1_dimension, filter2_dimension, poolinglayer_dimension, dropout_rate], so this chromosome literally has 9(3+3+1+2) genes.
 Chro is generate randomly in a given interval to make sure convergence.
-I will see what can I do in this week.
+I'll see what can I do in this week.